jasonm/brewlab-march-party-data/README.md

 This chart is a little unusual, but it show how the pours were more diverse earlier in the evening compared to later.
-That's probably not due to drinking tastes, but just because of us starting to finish off kegs around 11 to 12.
+That's probably not due to drinking tastes becoming more conservative, but just because of us starting to finish off kegs around 11 to 12 o'clock.
 Here are the breakdowns of pours, split out by hour:

 ![](./images/gg.bars.60.small.png)